sfc-gh-eraigosa/dotfiles/opt/docs/cruton.md

 Things I need to get documented on how to do or find out if they work.

 * Fix my magic mouse scroll wheel.
-* Sharing session with hp rooms
+* Sharing session with hp rooms (www.myrooms.hp.com works like a charm)
-* Does lync work?
+* Does lync work? (yes, with pidgin-sipe plugin, note, best when compiled from source, TBD)
-* Syncronizing my local drive with the google drive on chromeOS to sync changes
+* Syncronizing my local drive with the google drive on chromeOS to sync changes  (potential workaround insync, but this is a pay solution and doesn't seem to reliably start on the UI).
-* Copy paste from chromOS to chroot OS
+* Copy paste from chromOS to chroot OS (workaround in place is to use google keep).
-* Steps for compiling a customer kernel for running docker or virtualbox
+* Steps for compiling a customer kernel for running docker or virtualbox  (now working TBD, post an update for this, this is covered on crouton wiki).

 Contribute
 ==========
-Tell me about your experience with cruton and this awesome work from those folks.
+Tell me about your experience with crouton and this awesome work from those folks.
 Any gotchas or problems it you solved?